 The title of your page or post is one of the most important elements of the page.
 Not only does it tell your audience what the page will be about, but it also tells search engines which helps to improve your chances of ranking.

 In this post, we're going to show you how to add a title to your posts or pages in WordPress including how to add title tags using plugins.

-Whether creating a page or a post, the WordPress title input is provided in the editor so that WordPress can effectively generate the title.
-Your theme should then declare its title as <title>.
+Whether creating a page or a post, the title input section is in the page or post editor which allows WordPress to effectively generate the title based on your input.

 “How to create title tag on WordPress - SEOptimer”